-With questionable cash flows amounting to only 9.3% of operating cash flow, II-VI's cash flows look clean.
-Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 9.3% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures, which consumed 62.9% of cash from operations.
+With 19.4% of operating cash flow coming from questionable sources, II-VI investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 12.8% of cash flow from operations.
+Overall, the biggest drag on FCF came from capital expenditures, which consumed 59.1% of cash from operations.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized stock tracking service.

 Add II-VI to My Watchlist.